VC-137C SAM 27000

-SAM 27000 was the second of two Boeing VC-137C United States Air Force aircraft that were specifically configured and maintained for the use of the president of the United States.
+SAM 27000 is the second of the two Boeing VC-137C aircraft that were specifically configured and maintained for the use of the president of the United States.
 It used the call sign Air Force One when the president was on board, and at other times it used the call sign SAM 27000 (spoken as 'SAM two-seven-thousand'), with SAM indicating 'Special Air Mission.'
-The VC-137C serial number 72-7000 was a customized version of the Boeing 707 which entered service during the Nixon administration in 1972.
+The VC-137C serial number 72-7000 is a customized version of the Boeing 707 which entered service during the Nixon administration in 1972.
 It served all US presidents until George W. Bush and was retired in 2001.
 It is now on display at the Ronald Reagan Presidential Library.

 Operational history

-The plane first entered service in 1972 during the administration of Richard Nixon.
+The aircraft first entered service in 1972 during the administration of Richard Nixon.
 SAM 27000 replaced the aging SAM 26000 as the primary means of presidential travel, although SAM 26000 remained as a back-up plane.
 SAM 27000 served seven presidents in its twenty-nine years of service: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, and George W. Bush.
-In 1990, it was replaced as the primary presidential plane by two Boeing VC-25 jumbo jets — SAM 28000 and SAM 29000.
+In 1990, it was replaced as the primary presidential plane by two Boeing VC-25A jumbo jets — SAM 28000 and 29000.